kamiakhs/kamiak.org/sniperbot/privacy-policy.md

 --->

 ### Policy updates
 This Privacy Policy may be updated without prior notice to reflect changes in the information practices mentioned.
-This Privacy Policy was last updated on `April 28, 2023`
+This Policy was last updated on `April 28, 2023`